-PBCWUD performs rigorous testing to verify that the water leaving the PBCWUD water treatment plants is in compliance with EPA Regulations, ensuring the safety and well-being of all consumers.
+PBCWUD performs rigorous testing to verify that the water leaving PBCWUD's water treatment plants is in compliance with the Environmental Protection Agency (EPA) Regulations, ensuring the safety and well-being of all consumers.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 When lead is found in tap water, it can typically be traced to lead that is leaching from plumbing material.
 PBCWUD is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.